Lambda123Design/RAG-Document-Q-A-With-GROQ-API-And-LLama3-Project-GenAI-Project/README.md

 (ii) Developed a Streamlit web app where users can upload documents, enter queries, and view answers with relevant context.

-(iii) Created vector embeddings of PDFs using Ollama embeddings and stored them in a vector database for efficient retrieval.
+(iii) Created vector embeddings of PDFs using HuggingFace embeddings and stored them in a FAISS vector database for efficient retrieval.

 (iv) Designed a prompt template to guide the model to provide accurate responses based on document context.